Chart Color Schemes

 Alexander Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Alexander Heights' dwelling structure, as per the latest Census, consisted of 91.0% houses and 9.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Perth metro's 92.2% houses and 7.8% other dwellings.
-Home ownership in Alexander Heights stood at 32.5%, with mortgaged dwellings at 51.1% and rented ones at 16.3%.
+Alexander Heights' dwellings, as per the latest Census, consisted of 91.0% houses and 9.0% other dwellings (semi-detached, apartments, 'other').
+Perth metro had 92.2% houses and 7.8% other dwellings.
+Home ownership in Alexander Heights was 32.5%, with mortgaged dwellings at 51.1% and rented ones at 16.3%.
 The median monthly mortgage repayment was $1,733, below Perth metro's average of $1,898.
-Median weekly rent in the area was $360, compared to Perth metro's $350.
+Median weekly rent was $360, compared to Perth metro's $350.
 Nationally, Alexander Heights' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing